StefanoCarotti/FBK/README.md

 ### Top-Level Directories
 - The top-level directories of this repository are organized according to the area of interest:
     - Main focus is the **GDS** (Geo Data Science) directory, it contains all my work done for my internship project;
-    - RL directory is secondary work on Reinforcement Learning, not updated and not important, maybe I'll go deeper in that one day
+    - RL directory is secondary work on Reinforcement Learning, **not updated and not important**, maybe I'll go deeper in that one day

 ### Subdirectories:
 1. **`GDS/CR`**: